A Questar Admirer’s Progress

 But perhaps most satisfying was the simple act of getting my hands on a Questar and gaining the very unique experience of using one.
 Doing so felt like a victory in itself.
 I have to confess that, when I bought it, I never expected to use it as a serious observing instrument.
 After working through its mechanical kinks, it didn’t do much more than stay on the receiving end of my admiration, and it more or less just sat there for a month or two waiting to get used.

 Those first few observing sessions with my Questar utterly confounded my expectations.
 I was amazed how well it could resolve Jupiter and Saturn even with its failed coatings.
 To be sure, even a storied telescope like the Questar can’t break the laws of physics.
 The view that its 90mm of aperture offered was much dimmer compared to what my C8 SCT offers.
-To be sure, my Questar’s failed coatings probably had a lot to do with that dimness.
-But I was nonetheless astounded by how such a small scope could produce such a detailed, well-resolved view of the planets.
+To be fair, I admit that my Questar’s failed coatings probably had a lot to do with that dimness.
+But even in spite of all this, I was astounded by how such a small scope with so many problems could still produce such a detailed, well-resolved view of the planets.

-But perhaps more important, operating my Questar left an indelible impression on me.
+But perhaps more important, the simple act of using my Questar left an indelible impression on me.
 Handling a self-contained, fully-mounted scope that switches from finder mode to low power and to high power, all with the mere flick of a few small levers, makes for a decidedly unique observing experience compared to what more conventional scopes offer.
 It didn’t take me long to learn how much of a delight it was to use.
 I couldn’t help but smile every time I handled it.
 No other telescope does that for me.
 All in all, it was money well spent.

 Decisions, Decisions, Decisions

 As I spent time with my Questar #2-15xx, its compromised state weighed on my mind.
-Cosmetically speaking, it had remained a beautiful instrument.
-But its optical coatings had deteriorated after years of neglectful storage.
+Cosmetically speaking, it had remained a beautiful instrument even after years of neglect.
+But its optical coatings had quite clearly deteriorated.
 Should I put resources into it and bring it back to its former optical glory?
 Or should I seek out a better example?
 For months, a debate raged in my mind, and I went back and forth on the question of what to do with my Questar while my poor wife rolled her eyes upon seeing me struggle with my dilemma.

 Then one day a beautiful example of an early Questar appeared for sale.
 After a brief but intense period of hand-wringing, I snatched it up.
 My Questar #2-14xx, built only a month before #2-15xx, brought another dimension to my first-hand experience with Questar telescopes.
 It had all of its original features intact including a large focus knob and smaller axial port, two features that were characteristic of the earliest Questars.
 It even included its original instruction booklet, and its #30 Cheney case latch keys and Bristol spline wrench were still in the little plastic pouch that they would have come in when Questar shipped the scope to its first owner.